choldgraf/choldgraf.github.io/blog/2022/precommit-autoupdate.md

 And it will update your `.pre-commit-config.yaml` file with the latest versions.
 This feels like the easiest way to keep these configurations updated, at least until [GitHub adds `dependabot` support for `pre-commit`](https://github.com/dependabot/dependabot-core/issues/1524).

+## Automate the above with `pre-commit.ci`

+**Update**: A few folks mentioned that you can actually **automate this whole process** by using [pre-commit.ci](https://pre-commit.ci/), a service for using `pre-commit`'s functionality with automated jobs.

+That service will both automatically run `pre-commit` on your Pull Requests, and will also update your `pre-commit` dependencies on the fly.